afif25fradana/Felis-Shell-Modular-Dotfile/docs/shell-functions-reference.md

-# Shell Functions Reference
+# Shell Functions Guide

-Felis Shell provides a rich library of custom shell functions to automate common tasks, streamline development workflows, and enhance system management.
-This document serves as a comprehensive reference for all available functions, their purpose, and usage examples.
+Felis Shell comes with a bunch of handy functions to make your life easier.
+This guide gives you a quick rundown of what they are and how to use them.

-## 🎯 How to Use
+## 🎯 How to Use 'Em

-All functions are loaded automatically when Felis Shell is initialized.
-You can call them directly from your terminal.
+All these functions are ready to go as soon as you open your terminal.
+Just type the command and hit enter.

-To get a quick overview of all available shortcuts and functions, type `shortcut` in your terminal.
-For more detailed help on specific topics, use the `help` command (e.g., `help git`, `help dev`).
+For a quick list of all the shortcuts and commands, just type `shortcut`.
+If you need more details on a specific topic, use the `help` command (like `help git` or `help dev`).

 ## 📁 Functions by Category

-### 1. Development Functions (`development.sh`)
+### 1. For Developers (`development.sh`)

-These functions assist with project initialization and development workflows.
+Functions to help you get new projects up and running in no time.

 #### `gitclone <repository_url> [directory]`
-*   **Purpose:** Clones a Git repository and optionally changes into the new directory.
+*   **What it does:** Clones a Git repo and jumps you right into the new folder.
 *   **Example:**
     ```bash
     gitclone https://github.com/user/repo.git my-project
     ```

 #### `pyinit [project_name]`
-*   **Purpose:** Initializes a basic Python project.
-Creates a virtual environment (`.venv`), installs `pip`, sets up `requirements.txt`, a Python `.gitignore`, a `README.md`, and initializes a Git repository if one doesn't exist.
+*   **What it does:** Sets up a basic Python project with a virtual environment (`.venv`), `requirements.txt`, a `.gitignore`, and a `README.md`.
+It also turns it into a Git repo.
 *   **Example:**
     ```bash
     mkdir my-python-app && cd my-python-app